PAIDiPaidThis.com

 The quick version

 • Not every test, product or plan suggested at a consult relates to the problem you actually came in for.
+Some are offered to every pet as standard.

 • A vet must record if you decline advice, but cannot treat your pet against your wishes outside a genuine emergency.